Skip to content

 Introduction to FDA Inspections and GMP Compliance

 The pharmaceutical industry is among the most regulated sectors globally, with stringent guidelines ensuring that drug products meet the highest standards of safety, efficacy, and quality.
 In the United States, the Food and Drug Administration (FDA) plays a pivotal role in enforcing Good Manufacturing Practices (GMP).
-FDA inspections serve as a critical mechanism to evaluate compliance with GMP regulations, protecting public health
+FDA inspections serve as a critical mechanism to evaluate compliance with GMP regulations, protecting public health and maintaining trust in the pharmaceutical supply chain.

 This article explores the role of FDA inspections, their impact on the pharmaceutical industry, and emerging trends in inspection practices.